hemisemidemipresent/btd6-modding-tutorial/README.md

 Update your mods by downloading their newest versions.
 Some mods have been abandoned by their creator and no longer work.

+### Could not resolve type with token [...]
+BloonsTD6_Mod_Helper

+The BloonsTD6_Mod_Helper has been renamed to BTD_Mod_Helper for compatibility with future games (sorry for the inconvenience).
+Update every mod that uses the mod helper, they now require the BTD_Mod_Helper instead.

+### Could not resolve type with token [...]
+BTD_Mod_Helper

+The BloonsTD6_Mod_Helper has been renamed to BTD_Mod_Helper for compatibility with future games (sorry for the inconvenience).
+You need to download the new BTD_Mod_Helper from the link above in the tutorial.
+(There's a good chance you will then get the error above)

 ### Console gives an error